Nephys/plexus/docs/item.md

 # **Item**

+Items are used to store and retrieve data on the network.

 # **Contents**

-* public methods
+* methods
     * [new Item(options)](#new-itemoptions)

-* private methods
+* events

 #### new Item(options)